Infineon/infineon-design-system-stencil/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New Request
+name: New Feature Request
-about: Suggest a new feature
+about: Request a new feature
-title: '[Request] [Component] Short description'
+title: 'Component-name: Short summary'
-labels: enhancement
+labels: request, enhancement
 assignees: ''

 ---

-**1. Component(s) name**

-**2. Describe the new feature you would like to see** A clear and concise description of what you want to happen.
+**1. Detailed description of what you want to happen** ...

-**3. Upload a screenshot if possible**
+**2. Upload a screenshot or reference an example if possible** ...

-A clear and concise description of any alternative solutions or features you've considered.
+**3. Describe the context and use case.
+Why do you need this feature?**
+...

+**4. How urgent is this request?**
+...

+**5. Email address for contact**
+...

-**Additional context**
+**Additional information**
-Add any other context or screenshots about the feature request here.
+...